City-of-Helsinki/mlops-template/README.md

 Check out what packages are installed with the template from `requirements.txt`, or check if a specific package is installed with `pip show [package_name]`.
 If you install new packages, remember to update the requirements for dependency management: `pip freeze > requirements.txt`.

+8. Before you publish your project, edit LISENCE and the copywright information in the `index.ipynb` according to your project details.
+Please mind that some dependencies of your project might have more restrictive licenses than the Apace-2.0 this template is distributed under.

-8. Remember to track your changes with git!
+9. Remember to track your changes with git!

 ---